Some thoughts on pacing and planning your year’s work for AP Calculus AB or BC. The ideas are my own and are only suggestions for you to consider.

 - On the BC exam, the Power series question

-The free-response and the multiple-choice sections contains some questions very different from questions that are in the textbooks.
+The free-response and the multiple-choice sections contain some questions that are very different from questions that are in textbooks.
 This is because these questions are on topics from different parts of the year (limit, differentiation and integration concepts in the same question), and these questions are just not asked in the same way in textbooks.
 These include:

 - Rate/accumulation questions

 - Graph Analysis Differentiation and integration questions about a function given the graph of its derivative and functions defined by integrals

 - Motion on a line (AB), or motion in a plane (BC – parametric and vector equations)